Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 : You'll need to practice on the slopes until you get used to it.

-I use it in the BC area.
-It's a pin-type NTN, so it requires a lot of operation, but it's very lightweight.
+Used in BC areas.
+It's a pin-type NTN, so it requires many steps to operate, but it's extremely lightweight.

-It is important to check on the mountain whether snow has accumulated in the second heel.
-If you do not quickly identify the cause, the shoes will come off no matter how many times you wear them.
+It's important to check in the mountains whether snow is stuck in the second heel.
+If you don't quickly identify the cause, it will come off no matter how many times you wear them.

 ③22DESIGNS OUTLAW